12th Foreign Infantry Regiment

 12e REI - 12 REI - Foreign Legion - Fanion - Colonel

-Colonel’s Fanion of the 12e REI.
-It bears the 1939 War Cross thanks to a mention in dispatches in the Army’s order (the highest mention) for Lieutenant Colonel Besson, given to him by General Touchon of the 6th Army, on 30 June 1940.
+Fanion of the colonel of the 12e REI.
+It bears the War Cross 1939-45 for the citation at the Army level, awarded to Lieutenant Colonel Besson by General Touchon of the 6th Army on June 30, 1940.

 12e REI - 3e BEP - 2e BEP - Georges Masselot

-Georges Masselot, who served in 1940 as a Lieutenant with the 2nd Battalion, 12e REI.
-He was seriously injured on 13 June 1940.
-In the Legion between 1936 and 1958, he was imprisoned in 1961 due to his active involvement in the 1961 Generals’ Putsch in Algiers, at the head of a French airborne regiment (18e RCP).
-He passed away in 2002.
-In the photo, Major Masselot in command of a new 2e BEP (ex-3e BEP in 1954.
+Georges Masselot, who served as a lieutenant with the 2nd Battalion 12e REI in 1940.
+He was seriously wounded on June 13, 1940.
+Masselot served in the Legion from 1936-58 and was imprisoned in 1961 for his active participation in the 1961 Generals’ Putsch in Algiers at the head of an airborne regiment (18e RCP).
+He died in 2002.
+The photo is from Indochina where Masselot commanded the 2e BEP.

 12e REI - 1er REI - 3E REI - Jean Thomas